Chart Color Schemes

 Colonel Light Gardens's population is slightly older than the national pattern

-The median age in Colonel Light Gardens is 40 years, similar to Greater Adelaide's average of 39 years but somewhat older than Australia's median age of 38 years.
-The 45-54 age group makes up a strong 13.1% of the population in Colonel Light Gardens compared to Greater Adelaide, while the 25-34 cohort is less prevalent at 12.3%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 4.9% to 5.8% of the population.
-Conversely, the 45 to 54 age group has declined from 14.5% to 13.1%.
+The median age in Colonel Light Gardens is 40 years, similar to Greater Adelaide's average of 39 years, but somewhat older than Australia's average of 38 years.
+The 45-54 age group comprises 13.1% of the population in Colonel Light Gardens, compared to Greater Adelaide.
+The 25-34 age group is less prevalent at 12.3%.
+According to post-2021 Census data, the 75-84 age group has grown from 4.9% to 5.8% of the population.
+Conversely, the 45-54 age group has declined from 14.5% to 13.1%.
 Population forecasts for 2041 indicate significant demographic changes in Colonel Light Gardens.
-The 85+ age group is expected to grow by 81%, adding 363 people and reaching a total of 814, up from 450.
-Notably, the combined 65+ age groups are projected to account for 82% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0 to 4 and 35 to 44 age cohorts are expected to experience population declines.
+The 85+ age group is expected to grow by 81%, reaching 814 people from 450.
+Notably, the combined 65+ age groups will account for 82% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0-4 and 35-44 age cohorts are expected to experience population declines.